 Symptoms You May Be Experiencing

 Our urogynecology center specializes in helping women who have been unable to find relief for symptoms such as:

 - Ongoing pain, frequency, urgency and/or a feeling of pressure with urination or bowel movements.

-- Leakage of stool and/or urine without awareness.
+- Urinary incontinence (leakage of urine without awareness).